awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 If a cache entry is not found or the cache entry is expired, the hierarchical keyring MUST attempt to obtain the branch key materials by querying the backing branch keystore specified in the [retrieve OnEncrypt branch key materials](#query-branch-keystore-onencrypt) section.

-If the keyring is not able to retrieve materials through the underyling cryptographic materials cache or it no longer has access to them through the backing keystore, OnEncrypt MUST fail.
+If the keyring is not able to retrieve [branch key materials](../structures.md#branch-key-materials) through the underlying cryptographic materials cache or it no longer has access to them through the backing keystore, OnEncrypt MUST fail.

 Otherwise, OnEncrypt: